An interacting particle system for the front of an epidemic advancing through a susceptible population: Local time under a transformation of the state space

 for all $t\geq 0$, almost surely. \end{prop}

-For clarity of presentation, we postpone the proof to Section \ref{sect:proof_local_time_transformed} and proceed directly to the specific application for which we need this result in the present paper.
-We note that, in the case where $\Upsilon$ does \emph{not} depend on time, the proof drastically simplifies to become a straightforward application of the occupation time formula with a change of variables, and an analogous statement for this case can e.g.~be found in \cite[Ex.~1.23,~Ch.~VI]{revuz_yor}.
-With time-dependency, it still feels natural to view the statement as a consequence of the occupation time formula, but several technical hurdles must be overcome.
-We are under no illusions that this type of result should not already be part of the folklore of stochastic analysis, but looking in the literature we were unable to find a proof or a statement, so we give a detailed proof in Section \ref{sect:proof_local_time_transformed}.
+For clarity of presentation, we postpone the proof to Section \ref{sect:proof_local_time_transformed} and go directly to a specific application which we use in the proof of Theorem \ref{Thm:Brownian_transformation}.
+We note that, if $\Upsilon$ does \emph{not} depend on time, then our proof drastically simplifies to a direct application of the occupation time formula with a change of variables.
+In this case, the statement can be found in \cite[Ex.~1.23,~Ch.~VI]{revuz_yor}.
+We were unable to find a more general time-dependent version in the literature.
+Herein, we show that Proposition \ref{prop:local_time_transformed} can still be obtained as a consequence of the occupation time formula, but several technical hurdles arise in establishing this fact.